-The North Coast region stretching towards the Queensland border is an area of outstanding natural beauty where laidback Aussie surf culture and Australia's natural lifestyle is waiting to be discovered.
+The North Coast region is an area of outstanding natural beauty where laidback Aussie surf culture and Australia's natural lifestyle is waiting to be discovered.
 The world-famous Byron Bay and any number of cosy coastal communities should be on any itinerary.

 Confident, cosmopolitan Sydney is Australia’s oldest and largest settlement, renowned for its fine weather, fashionable nightspots, excellent eateries and iconic attractions.
 It’s a buzzing backdrop for the icons of its world-famous harbour, home, of course, to the Sydney Opera House and Sydney Harbour Bridge.
 There are some excellent beaches to enjoy here, too, including those well-known favourites - Bondi and Coogee.

 For a complete contrast, the Blue Mountains are a swathe of gum trees, gorges and gullies home to an abundance of wildlife; expect to see everything from kangaroos and koalas to rare brush-tailed wallabies and long-nosed bandicoots.
 Take it all in on bushwalking trails and from scenic lookout points that make the most of this UNESCO World Heritage site.
 Amid its natural splendour, you'll find a delightful range of luxury hotels and gourmet restaurants.
 And, it’s all just a 65-kilometre hop from central Sydney.